Mixing and ventilation in a living laboratory due to fast and slow response modes: A `living' laboratory and dataset

 \section{A `living' laboratory and dataset}

-This study is based on data measured in a room equipped with many workstations (20.1 m in length, 8.0 m in width, and 3.2 m in height)--a `living' laboratory--located at the South Kensington Campus of Imperial College London.
+This study is based on data measured in a classroom equipped with a cluster of computer workstations--a `living' laboratory--located at the South Kensington Campus of Imperial College London.
 Figure \ref{fig_room} shows a 3D sketch of the laboratory highlighting its main features.
+The laboratory consists of two spaces: a main room hosting the occupants and workstations (20.1 m in length, 8.0 m in width, and 3.2 m in height for a total volume $V_0 \approx 515$ m$^3$) and a plenum situated above the room hosting the air conditioning system (20.1 m in length, 8.0 m in width, and 0.5 m in height for a total volume $V_1 \approx 80$ m$^3$).
 The laboratory is adjacent to a lecture room on the west side and an open-plan student space on the north and east sides.
-The south-facing facade has 12 double-glazed windows, each with a surface area of \SI{2.6}{\meter\squared} that are locked in a closed position.
+The south-facing facade has 12 double-glazed windows, each with a surface area of \SI{2.6}{\meter\squared} that are locked in a closed position and cannot be opened by the occupants.
 The laboratory is accessible through two doors located on the north wall.
-These doors are self-closing (and alarmed) and therefore open only for a small proportion of the time while people pass in and out of the room.
-The laboratory is subject to an extensive range of spatially and temporally heterogeneous thermal forcing; it hosts 70 workstations, a similar number of potential occupants, corresponding to floor space per person ranging from approximately 2 to 160 m$^2$, and is mechanically heated and cooled (see \S\ref{sec:ventilation}).
-The laboratory has been instrumented with numerous CO$_2$, humidity and temperature sensors throughout the room (see \S\ref{sec:measurements}).
+These doors are self-closing (and alarmed) and, therefore, the period for which the doors are open (while people pass into and out of the room) is assumed not to affect the room interior.
+The laboratory is subject to an extensive range of spatially and temporally heterogeneous thermal forcing; it hosts 70 workstations, a similar number of potential occupants (floor space per person therefore ranging from approximately 2 to 160 m$^2$), and is mechanically heated and cooled (see \S\ref{sec:ventilation}).
+The laboratory has been instrumented throughout with numerous CO$_2$, humidity and temperature sensors (see \S\ref{sec:measurements}).